 All NIB extras, hospital and combined policies have emergency ambulance cover.

-Online claiming and app for all services.
+You can claim online and via an app for all services.